 “I saw this job as a new duty station,’’ he said.
 “Finding these similarities has really helped me convert back into working life successfully.”

 A Great Opportunity for Veterans

 Named one of the best franchises for veterans by Military Times, WIN Home Inspection is committed to the success of its veteran franchisees.
-With nearly 30 a third of its franchisees being military veterans, the home inspection industry has proven to be a great fit for those who served.
+With nearly a 1/3 of its franchisees being military veterans, the home inspection industry has proven to be a great fit for those who served.